MaDHouSe79/mh-parkingV2/README.md

 - `/addvip [id] [amount]` Add a player as vip (admin only)
 - `/removevip [id]` Remove a vip player (admin only)

+# park with trailers
+- You can park with trailers see sv_config for more info.
+- The vehicle spawns in with a trailer when you park this vehicle with a trailer attached.

 # Save front wheels angle
 - Before you press `F` press the keys `A` or `D` to turn your wheels and it will save that angle on your parked vehicle.